unsw-cse-comp3900-9900-23T2/capstone-project-9900w18bcodyfive/README.md

 * manager-ui - source code for manager user interface
 * user-ui - source code for customer user interface
 * kitchen-ui - source code for kitchen staff user interface
 * waiter-ui - source code for waiter user interface

+The images folder is provided for your convenience to use the images while testing the system instead of downloading from external source.
+For example when you want add a restaurant you will need to upload a picture to our system and in that case you can use the images provided inside these folders.
+This folder is structured in to 3 different sub folders.

+* categories - contains images related to categories
+* food - conatins images of food items
+* restaurant - contains images of restaurants

 ## Section 6: Steps to follow to run the system